Updated March 18, 2023

-Greedy Algorithm can be applied to the below-mentioned problems.
+It can be applied to the below-mentioned problems.

-- The Greedy approach can be used to find the minimal spanning tree graph using Prim’s or Kruskal’s algorithm
+- The Greedy approach can be used to find the minimal spanning tree graph using Prim’s or Kruskal’s algorithm.

 - Finding the shortest path between two vertices is yet another problem that can be solved using a greedy algorithm.
-Applying the Dijkstra’s algorithm along with the greedy algorithm will give you an optimal solution.
+Applying Dijkstra’s algorithm along with the greedy algorithm will give you an optimal solution.

 - Huffman Coding

-However, on the rough side, for applying the theory of greedy algorithm one must work harder to know the correct issues.
+However, on the rough side, for applying the theory of greedy algorithms, one must work harder to know the correct issues.
 Although it’s a scientific concept that has logic, it also has an essence of creativity.

 This has been a guide to What is a Greedy Algorithm.
-Here we discussed the Core Concept, components, Advantage, and Disadvantage of Greedy Algorithm.
+Here we discussed the Core Concept, components, Advantage, and Disadvantage of the Greedy Algorithm.
 You can also go through our other suggested articles to learn more –